 Spring Mountain is a very beginner-friendly course.
 In fact, it is one of the easiest ski slopes in all of North America, ranking in the bottom 10% of overall difficulty.
 38% of its trails are rated as "beginner".

-Spring Mountain Ski Resort is located in the state of Pennsylvania, USA.
-This ski area is nearby the town of Schwenksville, PA.
+Spring Mountain is located in the state of Pennsylvania, USA.
+This ski area is nearest the town of Schwenksville, PA.

 Schwenksville, PA 19473 USA